-The Board of Directors has approved the appointment of C. Norwood Davis to the position of President to be effective January 1, 2024.
+C. Norwood Davis, President.
+Norwood Davis was appointed to the position of President of WIF effective January 1, 2024.
 Mr. Davis had served on the Board of Directors of WIF from 2018 to 2022.
 He joined WIF as Chief Strategy Officer in 2022.
 Before he joined WIF full-time, he served as Chief Financial Officer of 12Stone Church in Lawrenceville, Georgia from 2005 to 2022.
 Mr. Davis previously served in various leadership positions at Duke Energy, a global energy company, from 1991 to 2003.
 He served as a Managing Director with Maximum Impact, Inc., a leadership development company from 2003 - 2004.
 Mr. Davis has extensive not-for-profit board experience, including with Northside Hospital, Inc. where he served on the Finance and Audit Committee.
 He currently serves on the boards of EQUIP Leadership, Inc., as Treasurer and chair of its Audit Committee.
 He also serves on the board of Capital City Home Loans, Inc He graduated with honors from The Citadel and earned his MBA from The Babcock School of Management at Wake Forest University.